fistodul/MF-updater/README.md

 > I tried to make most of the code POSIX and follow best practices from https://mywiki.wooledge.org/BashFAQ and not include features of Bash 4+ to be compatible with Apple's Bash 3.2.57 version

-As of 2024-05-03 msys2-runtime was updated to Cygwin 3.5 which dropped support for Windows 7, due to backwards compatiblity reasons we have sticked to msys2-runtime-3.4, more info here: https://www.msys2.org/docs/windows_support/
+As of 2024-05-03 msys2-runtime was updated to Cygwin 3.5 which dropped support for Windows 7, due to backwards compatibility reasons we have sticked to msys2-runtime-3.4, more info here: https://www.msys2.org/docs/windows_support/

 UCC dependency was dropped with [this commit](https://github.com/fistodul/MF-updater/commit/cff1385a9a6b7122a4b2405e02ccfee40431e6ba), so [a branch was made](https://github.com/fistodul/MF-updater/tree/ucc).